 Sustainability Brand Manifesto

 Desirée Iyama is a Nigerian womenswear brand founded by the eponymous designer Desirée Iyama.
 Born from the search for the satisfaction of a woman that sees fashion as a vital expression of her everyday life, the brand offers contemporary clothing with bold yet romantic silhouettes and edgy yet fluid designs.
-Each piece is made in our Lagos studio, hand cut by Desirée and sewn together by two in-house seamstresses.
-Our studio offers you the possibility of creating a made-to-measure and personalised piece for any occasion.
+Each piece is made in our Lagos studio, hand-cut by Desirée and sewn together by three in-house seamstresses, and three in-house tailors.
+Our studio offers you the possibility of creating a made-to-measure and personalised piece for special occasions.

 Sustainable Design Strategies